Developer Blog

 }, 100);

-// But you know the real fix involves properly handling promises or async/await
+// But you, the human, know the real fix involves properly handling promises and async/await

 async function fetchData() {